hakobhn/-kubernetes-mentoring-program/1-microservices-architecture-and-docker/materials/README.md

 - Decompose by verb or use case and define services that are responsible for particular actions. e.g. a `Shipping Service` that’s responsible for shipping complete orders.
 - Decompose by nouns or resources by defining a service that is responsible for all operations on entities/resources of a given type. e.g. an `Account Service` that is responsible for managing user accounts.

 Ideally, each service should have only a small set of responsibilities.
 (Uncle) Bob Martin talks about designing classes using the [Single Responsibility Principle (SRP)](https://www.booked.net/objectmentor).
 The SRP defines a responsibility of a class as a reason to change, and states that a class should only have one reason to change.
-It make sense to apply the SRP to service design as well.
+It makes sense to apply the SRP to service design as well.

 Another analogy that helps with service design is the design of Unix utilities.
 Unix provides a large number of utilities such as grep, cat and find.
 Each utility does exactly one thing, often exceptionally well, and is intended to be combined with other utilities using a shell script to perform complex tasks.